turlockmike/hataraku/docs/mcp.md

 ## Installing an MCP Server

-1. Add your server to Cline's MCP settings file at `~/.cline/cline_mcp_settings.json`:
+1. Add your server to Hataraku's MCP settings file at `~/.hataraku/mcp_settings.json`:
 ```json
 {
     "mcpServers": {